Cohomological invariants of algebraic stacks: Introduction

 \begin{theorem} Let $\mathscr{X}$ be an algebraic stack smooth over $k_0$, and let $M$ be a cycle module.
 Denote $\mathscr{C}$ to be the site of $\mathscr{M}$-schemes with covers given by Nisnevich morphisms.
 Consider the sheafification $\mathscr{H}^{\bull}$ of the presheaf $U \rightarrow \op{H}^{\bull}(U)$ in $\mathscr{C}$.
 Then

 \end{theorem}

-We can use the new definition to infer some properties of the cohomological Brauer groups of smooth quasi-separated algebraic spaces in characteristic zero.
+We can use the new definition to infer some properties of the cohomological Brauer groups of smooth quasi-separated algebraic spaces in characteristic zero, see (\ref{brauer}).
+Recall that the cohomological Brauer group $\op{Br}'(X)$ is defined as the torsion in $H^2_{\textit{\'et}}(X,G_m)$, and the classical Brauer group $\op{Br}(X)$ injects to it.
+To the author's best knowledge, the following result is not present in the literature.

 \begin{theorem} Suppose that $\op{char}(k_0)=0$.
-Then: \begin{enumerate} \item (Purity) If $X$ is a smooth quasi-separated algebraic space, and $Z$ is a closed subspace of codimension $2$ or greater, then $\op{Br}'(X)= \op{Br}'(X\smallsetminus Z)$. \item (Birational invariance) Let $X,Y$ be quasi separated algebraic spaces smooth and proper over $k_0$.
+Then: \begin{enumerate} \item Let $X$ be a quasi-separated algebraic space, smooth over $K_0$.
+Then the functor $U \rightarrow \op{Br}'(U)$ is a sheaf in the Nisnevich site of $X$. \item (Purity) Let $X$ be a quasi-separated algebraic space, smooth over $K_0$.
+If $Z$ is a closed subspace of codimension $2$ or greater, then $\op{Br}'(X)= \op{Br}'(X\smallsetminus Z)$. \item (Birational invariance) Let $X,Y$ be quasi separated algebraic spaces smooth and proper over $k_0$.
 If they are birational to each other then $\op{Br}'(X)=\op{Br}'(Y)$. \end{enumerate} \end{theorem}

-\emph{Aknowledgements} I wish to thank Angelo Vistoli for being the best Ph.D. advisor I could hope for.
-I wish to thank Burt Totaro, Zinovy Reichstein and Arthur Ogus for their many helpful suggestions and careful reading of my material.
-I wish to thank Benjamin Antineau, John Calabrese, Raju Krishnamoorty, Mattia Talpo, Fabio Tonini, Sophie Marques and Giulio Codogni for many useful discussions.
+\emph{Aknowledgements:} This paper is part of the author's Ph.D. thesis at the Scuola Normale Superiore of Pisa.
+I thank Angelo Vistoli for being the best Ph.D. advisor I could hope for.
+I thank Burt Totaro, Zinovy Reichstein and Arthur Ogus for their many helpful suggestions and careful reading of my material.
+I thank Benjamin Antineau, John Calabrese, Raju Krishnamoorty, Mattia Talpo, Fabio Tonini, Sophie Marques and Giulio Codogni for many useful discussions.